KxSystems/docs/docs/ml/toolkit/fresh.md

 The `.ml.fresh.createfeatures` function applies a set of aggregation functions to derive features.
 There are 57 such functions callable within the `.ml.fresh.feat` namespace, although users may select a subset of these based on requirement.

 !!!note
-	As of toolkit version 0.3 the creation of features using the function `.ml.fresh.createfeatures` can be distributed to multiple processes.
-This behaviour is invoked on startup by initializing the console as follows `$q -s -4 -p 4321` in this case on loading FRESH, 4 processes will be available to execute multi-processed work.
+	As of toolkit version 0.1.3 the creation of features using the function `.ml.fresh.createfeatures` is invoked at console initialization.
+If a process is started with `$q -s -4 -p 4321`, then 4 processes will be automatically be used to process feature creation on multiple processes.

 ### `.ml.fresh.createfeatures`